AIDY-F2N/OAI-UERANSIM/README.md

 By following the documented steps to install Docker and set up kubeadm, kubelet, and kubectl, participants will be able to successfully construct their own K8s cluster.
 This will provide the foundation necessary for subsequent installations, including the 5G platform composed of a 3GPP-Compliant 5G core network and a simulated RAN.

-We use Open Air Interface (OAI) code (v1.5.1) which creates an open source and cloud native platform that implement the 5G Release 16 Core Network virtual functions as pods on the top of K8S cluster.
-A total of 8 pods ensure the operations of the OAI Core Network (MySQL, NRF, UDR, UDM, AUSF, AMF, SMF, SPGW-U).
+We use Open Air Interface (OAI) code (v2.1.0) which creates an open source and cloud native platform that implement the 5G Release 16 (3GPP TS 29.571 Release 16.13.0) Core Network virtual functions as pods on the top of K8S cluster.
+A total of 10 pods ensure the operations of the OAI Core Network (MySQL, NRF, UDR, UDM, AUSF, AMF, SMF, UPF...).
 The MySQL pod is used to store and manage important configuration and operational data related to the core network components.
 Network Repository Function (NRF) is responsible for storing and managing network-related information such as network slice templates, network slice instances and network function descriptions.
 Unified Data Repository (UDR) \& Unified Data Management (UDM) functions are DBs that store the user info and provide the policy control framework, applying policy decisions and accessing subscription information, to govern the network behavior.
 Authentication Server Function (AUSF) allows the AMF to authenticate the UE and access services of the 5G core.
 Access and Mobility Management Function (AMF) acts as a single-entry point for the UE connection.
 Session Management Function (SMF) used to manage the user sessions.
-SPGW-U (Serving Gateway User Plane) is a network function that acts as a gateway between the radio access network (RAN) and the core network.
+UPF is a network function that acts as a gateway between the radio access network (RAN) and the core network.
 More details can be found in this link “https://openairinterface.org/oai-5g-core-network-project/”.

 In addition, we connect the code of UERANSIM simulator (https://github.com/aligungr/UERANSIM) to the 5G OAI Core Network.
 UERANSIM is the open source 5G UE and RAN (gNodeB) simulator considered as a 5G mobile phone and a base station in basic terms.
 We use it to generate the traffic inside the slice and measure the performance and energy consumption.